4 Easy Tips with Your Dentist in North Raleigh

 Improving and maintaining your health takes many small steps, not large ones.
 If you want to lose weight, you cut out a few calories each day, not an entire meal.
 When you want to get in shape, you work out for about 30 minutes a few times a week, as opposed to 3 hours every day.
 The same concept actually works very well for your teeth, too.
 A few daily habits can make all the difference when it comes to your smile.
-Your dentist in Raleigh, Dr. Philip Lisk, has 4 simple tips to keep your teeth looking great between dental visits.
+Your dentist in North Raleigh, Dr. Philip Lisk, has 4 simple tips to keep your teeth looking great between dental visits.

 1. Brush Your Teeth…Correctly!